 Think You’re Too Old for HIIT?
 Think Again…

 Being in my early 60’s, I figured I was past trying HIIT.
 My hip osteoarthritis makes jumping out of the question, so I thought I’d pass and leave HIIT to younger people.
 Then I found some great articles on AARP about HIIT exercises.
-Not surprisingly, the articles makes it sound simple, but it is not.
+Not surprisingly, the articles make it sound simple, but it is not.

 I currently exercise 3-4 days a week for about 30 minutes a day.
 And I do try to get the four (4) exercises types into my week, but I don’t go crazy (if you know what I mean…) and in the 3 ½ years I’ve been exercising, I never tried HIIT.
-So after reading an AARP article, I was very interested.
+So, after reading an AARP article, I was very interested.
 But please note that it is difficult to do and you really have to push yourself, but in a good way.

 3 HIIT Training Benefits …